Powerful Public Policy

 MN Legislative Task Force on Aging

-Established by the 2023 Legislature to review and develop state resources, as well as identify and prioritize necessary supports for our aging population, and to ensure aging-related state policies are inclusive, the Legislative Task Force on Aging has named Megan Voelke as a staff contact and announced the appointment of members, including: Rep. Ginny Klevorn, Rep. Natalie Zeleznikar, Sen. Kelly Morrison, Sen. Karin Housley, Maureen Schneider, Jen Foley, Joe Gaugler and a representative from the MN Indian Affairs Council yet to be announced.
-A meeting calendar has not yet been set.
-Subscribe to learn more >
+Established by the 2023 Legislature to review and develop state resources, as well as identify and prioritize necessary supports for our aging population, and to ensure aging-related state policies are inclusive, the Legislative Task Force on Aging included Rep. Ginny Klevorn (Chair), Rep. Natalie Zeleznikar, Sen. Alice Mann, Sen. Karin Housley, Maureen Schneider, Jen Foley, Joe Gaugler and Councilwoman Agatha Armstrong.
+You can now read their final report or learn more >

 MN Leadership Council on Aging